bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ###  **Mapping Task**: mct_jira_getProjects_flatfile

 Mapping Task can be used to set the query parameter as required and then execute the integration job to retrieve projects from Jira Cloud.
-Same mapping task can be exceuted multiple times with different set of query parameter values.
+Same mapping task can be executed multiple times with different set of query parameter values.

 ![Mapping Task Design](./images/MappingTask.jpg)